Selena Gomez’s Past With Justin Beiber Reveals Cause For Woes Over The Weeknd

 — People Magazine (@people) March 1, 2017

-Selena was “extremely jealous and possessive” of Justin and in order to keep him as her boyfriend she changed so that she could fit into his lifestyle.
-This is where her downfall came in with weed and drinking sites Life & Style.
+Selena was “extremely jealous and possessive” of Justin, and in order to keep him as her boyfriend, she changed so that she could fit into his lifestyle.
+This is where her downfall came in with weed and drinking, cites Life & Style.

 Selena Gomez and The Weekend or Selena and Justin Bieber Tap to vote https://t.co/G0Fsa0uWDS pic.twitter.com/uFi8N9z9zO